-CdM's deposit ratings incorporate two notches of parental support uplift, reflecting CASA's long track record of operational support to CdM, its 78.7% controlling stake and continued reinvestment in the bank.
+CdM's deposit ratings incorporate two notches of parental support uplift, reflecting CASA's long track record of operational support to CdM, as well as its 78.7% controlling stake.

-Government support
+Government support considerations

-The bank's long-term foreign-currency deposit rating is capped by the foreign currency deposit ceiling at Ba2.
+CdM's long-term foreign-currency deposit rating is capped by the foreign-currency deposit ceiling at Ba2.
 The bank's local-currency deposit rating at Ba1 is aligned with its Adjusted BCA, which are at the same level as the sovereign rating.
 As a result, there is no support notching uplift for the bank's deposit rating despite our continued assessment of a high probability of government support in case of need.

-Our assessment of a high likelihood of government support in case of need reflects the bank's importance to the local financial system as the fifth largest bank in the country with a 4% deposit market share.
+Our assessment of a high likelihood of government support in case of need reflects the bank's importance to the local financial system as the fifth-largest bank in the country with around 4% deposit market share.